Walt Disney Studios (Burbank): Frank G. Wells Building

 This building is dedicated to the former president of the Walt Disney Company from 1984 to 1994, Frank G. Wells.
-The building opened in 1998 and was dedicated by Wells's widow Luanne Wells, and company CEO Michael Eisner.
+Designed by Venturi, Scott Brown and Associates, the building opened in 1998 and was dedicated by Wells's widow Luanne Wells, and company CEO Michael Eisner.

 The five-story building has a usable area of 240518 sqft with three underground parking levels, accommodating 600 parking spaces.
 The construction was completed in two phases: phase I in August 1997 and phase II in July 1998.
 The Frank G. Wells building was specifically designed for Walt Disney Television Animation, and the division formerly had offices located on the third floor.
-The division has since moved to the Grand Central Creative Campus in nearby Glendale, California.
+In 2011, the division has since moved to the Grand Central Creative Campus in nearby Glendale, California.

 It is distinctly recognizable through its giant movie reel and film strip on the building's exterior.
 The building is currently home to the Walt Disney Archives, studio mail center, Marvel Studios, the Disney Music Group, a screening room, various multipurpose rooms, and one of the three extant multiplane cameras (which is on display in the lobby).
 It was formerly home to Walt Disney Television, various management offices, and the human resources department.

 The Archives are located on the ground floor and are open to all cast members; they also have additional storage and restricted areas on other floors.
 The Studio's Starbucks Coffee shop is also located on the ground floor.